Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

 Where to Find Add to Cart in Google Analytics 4

-So now that you have eCommerce reporting turned on, how can you view add to cart events in Google Analytics?
+Now that you have eCommerce reporting turned on, let’s see how can you view add-to-cart events in Google Analytics.

 To see how many times each of your products was added to users’ carts, open your eCommerce report in ExactMetrics and click on the View Full Top Products list at the bottom of the Top Products report.

-Now, if you used Universal Analytics before switching over to Google Analytics 4, you might notice that there’s no standard funnel visualization report to see where users are dropping off in your shopping process.
+Now, you might notice that there’s no standard funnel visualization report to see where users are dropping off in your shopping process.
 However, we can pretty easily make our own in the Explore tab!

 GA4 eCommerce Funnel Exploration Report

-In Google Analytics 4, go to Explore in the slide-out navigation, then choose the Blank option.
+In Google Analytics, go to Explore in the slide-out navigation, then choose the Blank option.

 Now, go ahead and give the report a name like Shopping Funnel and, in the Technique selector, choose Funnel exploration.